bablyseattle/my-portfolio/readme.md

 #### By Bably Kumari

 ## Description
-My Portfolio is a webpage which contains list of Projects designed my me and my pair at Epicodus.
+Portfolio Landing Page is a webpage which contains list of Projects designed my me and my pair at Epicodus.
 It can be easily customized for making other Portfolio pages.

 ## Setup/Installation Requirements